Captain Burwash the Pirate

 KS1 & KS2 local history, KS3 1509 – 1745 & local history

-As well as telling the children about the civil war in their locality, Obadiah tells of his own experiences, and can engage in a wide-ranging Q&A discussion of seventeenth century life in general.
+As well as telling the children about the British Civil War in their locality, Obadiah tells of his own experiences, and can engage in a wide-ranging Q&A discussion of seventeenth century life in general.
 Topics range from mundane, day to day aspects like diet and travel to religious beliefs and the government, as well as his ideas concerning the causes of the war and famous people.
-He can demonstrate the use of the musket (not actual firing!), describe his other possessions, teach the children marching drill in the yard, and give an account of various battles, perhaps employing children to represent the units involved.
+He can demonstrate the use of the musket (not actual firing!), describe his possessions and various other weapons he has brought with him, teach the children marching drill in the yard, and give an account of various battles, perhaps employing children to represent the units involved.
 See the Castle Governor and Civil War Battles for other English Civil War related sessions.

 (Picture used by permission of John Beardsworth, taken from his page www.traynedbandes.org.uk/putney2007/)

-As a politicised New Model Army soldier, Obadiah can also talk to KS3 pupils about the radical ideas addressed at the time (such as during the Putney debates).
+For Key Stage 3: As a politicised New Model Army soldier, Obadiah can also converse with pupils about the radical ideas addressed at the time (such as during the Putney debates).
 He can discuss the war, tactics, strategies and personalities in more depth, as well as why he and others have gone to war, thus suiting the curriculum example of ’causes and events of the civil wars throughout Britain’.

 Civil War Castle Governor